g-leech/argmin-gravitas/_posts/2024-03-16-whats-stopping-you.markdown

 summary:    a class I teach (differently every year)
 confidence: Made up social theory.
 70% that you could benefit from more of this and not less
-categories: education, meaning, becoming, Life, warnings
+categories: education, meaning, becoming, warnings, my-classes
 warnings:   You could easily overdo this advice.
 wordcount:
 where:      "Taipei"